zccrs/tty-debug/README.md

 ```

 This mode:
+- **Monitors active TTY changes** with special indicators for the monitored TTY
 - Shows initial TTY state (VT mode, session leader, all processes with TTY open)
 - **Automatically starts signal monitoring** for ALL processes with TTY open using `strace`
 - Monitors for changes every 100ms